pmwatt/muict-revif/README.md

 ![image](https://github.com/pmwatt/muict-revif/assets/87473156/49944dcd-1b4a-408e-af0f-c349b1230ae2)

-## Group Members
+## Contributors
-6488035	Teerut	Krachangpoj<br>
+Teerut	Krachangpoj<br>
-6488125	Phutthikanj	Kitivoranondh<br>
+Phutthikanj	Kitivoranondh<br>
-6488160	Prachnachai	Meakpaiboonwattana <br>
+Prachnachai	Meakpaiboonwattana <br>
-6488162	Thachchai	Pattamasrirattana<br>
+Thachchai	Pattamasrirattana<br>
-6488221	Thai	Mekractanavorakul<br>
+Thai	Mekractanavorakul<br>

 ## Remarks
 ### How to run/start web application
 1. Extract the project ZIP file.
-You should see 2 folders named `sec2_gr4_ws_src` and `sec2_gr4_src`, as well as `sec2_gr4_database.sql`.
+You should see 2 folders named `backend` and `frontend`, as well as `database.sql`.
-2. Navigate to two of the directories using separated terminals: `sec2_gr4_ws_src` and `sec2_gr4_src`.
-Briefly, `sec2_gr4_src` is dedicated to routing pages path and fetching, whereas `sec2_gr4_ws_src` is dedicated to running backend web services such as INSERT/UPDATE/DELETE/ETC.
+2. Navigate to two of the directories using separated terminals: `backend` and `frontend`.
+Briefly, `frontend` is dedicated to routing pages path and fetching, whereas `backend` is dedicated to running backend web services such as INSERT/UPDATE/DELETE/ETC.
-3. Install dependencies in both directories.
+3. Install dependencies in both directories using `npm install`.
-4. Use MySQL workbench to run `sec2_gr4_database.sql` (located in the root).
+4. Use MySQL workbench to run `database.sql` (located in the root).
 This will create database and tables with starter records.
 5. Set up MySQL workbench user privileges for SELECT/INSERT/UPDATE/DELETE as the following
    1. Toolbar > Server > User and Privileges > Add Account
    2. Set up **Login Name** and **Password**, and copy them into both of the project folder's `.env`'s `MYSQL_USERNAME` and `MYSQL_PASSWORD`
    3. Schema Privileges > Add Entry... > Select schema `revif` > OK
    4. Object Rights > toggle SELECT, INSERT, UPDATE, DELETE
    5. Apply
-6. Run `npm start` inside `sec2_gr4_src` directory to run nodemon for the pages web server.
+6. Run `npm start` inside `frontend` directory to run nodemon for the pages web server.
 This web server's PORT should be `3030`.
-7. Run `npm start` inside `sec2_gr4_ws_src` directory to run backend web server containing web services such as insert/select/delete/update (and login too).
+7. Run `npm start` inside `backend` directory to run backend web server containing web services such as insert/select/delete/update (and login too).
 This web server's PORT should be `3000`.
 8. Open web browser, and type `localhost:3030` into the search bar to open the home page (`index.html`) by routing to `/`.

 ### Content in Brief